johncoffee/swagger2-ts-codegen/README.md

 # Swagger Typescript Codegen

-A fork of `swagger-js-codegen` made for typescript only
+A hard fork of `swagger-js-codegen` made for typescript only.

 # Installation